yelusaleng/RRU-Net/README.md

 This repository is for paper ["RRU-Net: The Ringed Residual U-Net for Image Splicing Forgery Detection"](http://openaccess.thecvf.com/content_CVPRW_2019/html/CV-COPS/Bi_RRU-Net_The_Ringed_Residual_U-Net_for_Image_Splicing_Forgery_Detection_CVPRW_2019_paper.html)

 ## Update (2020.12.15)
-upload the pre-trained model. /n
+upload the pre-trained model. <br>
 NOTICING:
 - the uploaded pre-trained model is trained with new datasets since i lost previous pre-trained model.
 - the new dataset is produced by my new work, so i can't release it currently.